 SSRS Report Items, also called as Items are the visual items placed inside the reports.
 To display any visual information to the end-user, we have to design the reports using these report items.
 In this article, we will show the list of available SSRS Report Items.

 Before we get into the description, let me show you the list of SSRS Report Items inside the BIDS

 The following are the list of available SSRS Report Items, along with a small description:

-- Matrix: Use this report item to display the data with both Row Groups, and Column Groups.
-Please refer SSRS matrix Reports article to understand the steps involved in configuring the Matrix reports.
+- Matrix: Use this report item to display the data with both Row Groups and Column Groups.
+Please refer to the Matrix Reports article to understand the configuration of the Matrix reports.

-- Text Box: Use the text Box report item to place text inside a Report.
-You can place these text boxes inside the report, or Headers, or Footers.
-In our previous article, we already explained the steps involved in adding Text Box to report Designer so, please refer Add text Box to SSRs Report article to understand the same.
+- Text Box: Use the SSRS textBox report item to place text inside a Report.
+You can place these text boxes inside the Report, or Headers, or Footers.
+In our previous article, we already explained about adding TextBox to report Designer.
+So, please refer to Add textBox to a Report.